Deniz-ME/nikola/Readme.md

-<Group member name:> Deniz Erdoğan
+<Group member name: Deniz Erdoğan

 <Test 1:> test_sources.py

 <Show a patch (diff) or a link to a commit made in your forked repository that shows the new/enhanced test>
 https://github.com/getnikola/nikola/commit/985a833c0093bd0a299459ff446e842718e35383

+(I have not added any asserts, this because of the fact that I cannot add an assert.
+In my branches there is nothing happening in the branch it just has a continue statement which prompts the for loop to go to next iteration.)

 (Github only shows the changes of the last commit(unfortunately), you can see the whole code if you click the expand up button or expand down you are able to see the whole code)